 Meetings play a crucial role in businesses and organizations, serving as a platform for discussing and addressing issues and managing internal affairs to drive progress.
-To capture the essence of these gatherings, whether virtual or in-person, Meeting Minutes are crucial in taking notes, summarizing key topics discussed and keeping track of decisions and resolutions reached.
+To capture the essence of these gatherings, whether virtual or in-person, Meeting Minutes or minutes of meeting (MoM) are crucial in taking notes, summarizing key topics discussed and keeping track of decisions and resolutions reached.

 This article will guide you in writing effective meeting minutes, with examples and templates to use, as well as best practices to follow.